Disclaimer:

 The Serviceability Hurdle

-- Existing debt repayments across all your loans
+- Existing debt repayments

-- Expected rental income from the new property
+- Expected rental income

-- Living expenses and other financial commitments
+- Living expenses and commitments

-- Stress-tested repayments at higher interest rates
+- Stress-tested repayments at higher rates

 Strategies for Using Equity Effectively